Pop-up Playhouse: A Collaborative Community Exhibition

 About the works on view:

-Rooted in her playful and creative spirit since childhood, Nellie Mae Rowe often took everyday objects and created them into works of art.
-Drawing from her practice, participants explored and incorporated second-hand materials and items that are typically discarded in artworks.
-From paper roll dolls to plastic bottle lanterns, new relationships with items that are often invisible were developed during the creative process.
+Rooted in her playful and creative spirit since childhood, Nellie Mae Rowe often transformed everyday objects into works of art.
+Inspired by her practice, participants explored and incorporated second-hand materials and items that are typically discarded into artworks.
+From paper roll dolls to plastic bottle lanterns, the creative process sparked new relationships with items that are often overlooked.

 Rei Ukon ’21 is an interdisciplinary artist currently residing in the Lehigh Valley, PA on unceded Lenape land.
-Ukon explores memory, emotion, and notions of nostalgia by examining familial archives, historical events, and personal recollections of a childhood spent between New York and Yokohama.
-They are most interested in themes of home, community, and belonging within the context of global imperialism and capitalism.
+Ukon explores memory, and notions of nostalgia by examining familial archives, historical events, and personal recollections of a childhood spent between New York and Yokohama.
+They are most interested in themes of home and belonging and the tensions created by global imperialism and its impact on people, land, and communities.

 As a teaching artist, Ukon facilitates spaces for people to create, explore, and learn about themselves and their surrounding communities through art-making.
 They have a passion for the role of art in community care, healing, and resilience, and can be found teaching in schools, community centers, libraries, and museums.